fonnesbeck/git_tutorial/PITCHME.md

 $ git init
 ```

+Note:
-^ the repository is where Git can store versions of our files
+ the repository is where Git can store versions of our files

 ---

 # What's inside?

+Note:
-^ If we use `ls` to show the directory's contents,
+ If we use `ls` to show the directory's contents,
 it appears that nothing has changed:

 ```bash